Persistence in randomly switched Lotka-Volterra food chains: Mathematical tools

 \section{Mathematical tools}

-In this section, we introduce some tools and some properties that are needed for the proofs of Theorem \ref{theorem_stoch_pers} and Theorem \ref{theorem_extinction}.
-We consider the general PDMP given by \eqref{model} under the assumption that $F^j$s are $\mathcal{C}^\infty$ but not necessarily of the form \eqref{fucntions_F_i^j}.
+In this section, we introducesome of the tools and properties needed for the proofs of the main theorems.
+We consider the general PDMP given by \eqref{model} assuming that the $F^j$s are $\mathcal{C}^\infty$ and sufficiently good for the process to be well defined at all $t\geq 0$, but are not necessarily of the form \eqref{fucntions_F_i^j}.

 We define for $g:B\times E \to \RR$ smooth in the first variable the {\it infinitesimal generator} $\mathcal{L}$ by